FlameHorizon/FastCategory/readme.md

 ## Purpose

 While using MMEX application I was struggling with entering data fast.
 As the whole, application is fine, and does the job.
-But data entry I flet as it could be better.
+But data entry I felt as it could be better.
 That is way I've made this project.
 To speed up this process.

 It is particularly useful for users who want to: